Home

 The History of Bell Labs: What to Know

 Bell Laboratories is a legendary company in the technology research world.
 From its inception, Bell Labs has been responsible for world-changing technology, starting with the telephone invented by the founder of Bell Labs, Alexander Graham Bell.
 Over the last century, the lab produced innovations that solidified careers and advanced the information technology era.
 It was even called “The Idea Factory” as a moniker.
-The name was used as title for a book that detailed the lives of the key men who shaped Bell Labs.
+The name was used as a title for a book that detailed the lives of the key men who shaped Bell Labs.

 Alexander Graham Bell, founder of Bell Labs